-Since 1 October 2012 employers have been required to automatically enrol eligible jobholders into a suitable pension scheme and fund a minimum level of pension savings (without reducing pay or benefits elsewhere).

-From 6 April 2019, at least 8% of an eligible jobholder's qualifying earnings must be paid into the pension scheme, with a minimum employer contribution of 3%.
+All employers are required to automatically enrol eligible jobholders into a suitable pension scheme and fund a minimum level of pension savings (without reducing pay or benefits elsewhere).
+At least 8% of qualifying earnings must be paid into the pension scheme, with a minimum employer contribution of 3%.